jakintosh/teller/docs/unified-development-plan.md

 ### **Tasks**

-* Define a new TemplateRecord struct to hold a slice of account names and their frequency.
+* Define a TemplateRecord struct that tracks debit account names, credit account names, and their frequency.
 * Add a Templates map\[string\]\[\]TemplateRecord field to the IntelligenceDB struct.
 * In NewIntelligenceDB, add a new analysis loop that processes each transaction:
-  * For a given transaction, get the payee and the list of its posting accounts.
+  * Split postings into debit accounts (amount ≥ 0) and credit accounts (amount < 0).
-  * To create a comparable key, sort the list of account names and join them into a single string.
+  * Sort each list independently and combine them into a composite key to group like-for-like templates.
-  * Use this key to find the corresponding TemplateRecord for that payee and increment its Frequency, or create a new record if one doesn't exist.
+  * Increment the TemplateRecord frequency for the key, creating a new record if one does not yet exist.
-* After processing all transactions, perform a final pass to sort each payee's \[\]TemplateRecord slice by Frequency in descending order.
+* After processing all transactions, perform a final pass to sort each payee's \[\]TemplateRecord slice by descending frequency.
 * Implement the new (db \*IntelligenceDB) FindTemplates(payee string) \[\]TemplateRecord method.

 ### **Documentation**

 * **Project Brief:** References "Story \#4 (Automatic Template Suggestion)" as a core MVP feature.
-* **TUI Design Document:** The user action list includes "Receive and Select a Template for Allocating the Total".
+* **TUI Design Document:** The user action list includes "Receive and Select a Template for Debit/Credit Allocation".

 ### **Testing**

-* Create a unit test with a mock slice of transactions where a payee ("City Market") has two transactions with the template \[Assets:Checking, Expenses:Groceries\] and one with a different template.
+* Create a unit test with a mock slice of transactions where a payee ("City Market") has two transactions with the debit set {Expenses:Groceries} and credit set {Assets:Checking}, plus one transaction with a different debit/credit combination.
 * Call FindTemplates("City Market") on the resulting database.
 * Assert that the method returns two records.
-* Assert that the first record in the slice has a Frequency of 2 and matches the more common template.
+* Assert that the first record has a Frequency of 2 and exposes the expected debit and credit arrays.

 # **Phase 3: The User Interface**